The Warm Up: Why it is Necessary

 Warming Up vs Stretching

-While warming up is different for everyone, generally you want to complete active, aerobic exercises that force you to move.
+While warming up is different for everyone, generally, you want to complete active, aerobic exercises that force you to move.
 Many people assume that stretching is a type of warm up, but it is in fact, a static activity that could cause injury if performed when your muscles are too stiff.
+Static stretching should be considered part of your cool down, rather than your warm-up.

 Time to Get Moving!

-When you first start making a dynamic warm up part of your training, it may take a little more out of you than you initially expect.
+When you first start making a dynamic warm-up routine part of your training, it may take a little more out of you than you initially expect.
 Over time, your body will adapt and you’ll start to perform better as your body warms up more efficiently.
 Soon, you’ll be moving better in the ring and out in the world as well.
-Add a warm up before boxing and experience the difference in your workout regimen.
+Add a warm-up before boxing and experience the difference in your workout regimen.